dongdongbh/dotfiles/Readme.md

 Then just `stow nvim` in `~/dotfiles`.

 for tmux, you should use tmux version newer than 3.1 to use config file located in `.config/tmux/`.
-### i3wm
-I use i3wm to manage windows.
-More specifically, the `regolith` i3 on Ubuntu.
-The config files of regolith done by `Xresources`.
-After setting it, you can check by `xrdb -query` to show configurations.
-The notification bar which I use is `polybar`.
-With `picom` for opacity. `rifo` for app launcher.